PEMapModder/PocketMine-Plugins/README.md

 # Small-Plugins
 Here is a collection of Gamecrafter's plugins.
-Some have not yet been submitted onto the PocketMine site, while some already have.
-All the plugins are licensed under MIT.
+All plugins in this repository are licensed under MIT.

 ### Plugins
 * Commander